ESRU-Strathclyde/HAMFEM/README.md

 Install dependencies:
 	sudo apt-get install libblas-dev liblapack-dev

 Use make to compile the application.
-Inside the folder with the file "Makefile":
-	make

 After compilation, move all files and subfolders to folder /opt/hamfem/ This location is hardcoded on Hamfem.f90.
 The lenght of the path is also hardcoded (character(12)::installpath).